| Annual Reports *

 In 2019, we learned that it is more important for teachers to be educators than to be technicians.
 We found that teachers that were skilled educators had the best success with students.
 Technical skills in coding and robotics are less important.

 In response to feedback from teachers, we improved our on-boarding process and developed a ‘Teachers’ Manual’ including key information, teacher responsibilities and links to important documents.
-We also created an HR policy to detail the steps for on-boarding new staff.
+In addition, we created an HR policy to detail the steps for on-boarding new staff.

 This year, we developed our child psychology training and hold more regular training session with teachers, like Rana, where we discuss challenges and propose techniques to trial in class.
 This need was highlighted by all teachers.